Slovenia's Spirited Rebirth to the 2010 World Cup

 Slovenia reached its first major tournament since the 2002 World Cup as it would face Algeria, United States, and England.
 But Slovenia only played two matches ahead of that tournament - victories over Qatar (4-1 on Mar.
 3) and New Zealand (3-1 on June 4) before it kicked off its tournament against Algeria.

-Slovenia faced Algeria, having qualified for this tournament via a one-game play-off against Egypt in Omdurman, Sudan.
+Slovenia faced Algeria, having qualified for this tournament via a one-game playoff against Egypt in Omdurman, Sudan.
 Algeria had finished fourth earlier in 2010 in which it finished fourth in the African Cup of Nations, despite only scoring one goal in the group stage.

-Before the game, Algeria got a significant boost when Faouzi Chaouchi and Nadir Belhadj would be in the lineup after their red cards they received from the African Cup of Nations overturned on appeal.
+Before the game, Algeria got a significant boost when Faouzi Chaouchi and Nadir Belhadj would be in the lineup after the red cards they received from the African Cup of Nations overturned on appeal.
 Algeria had the game's first opportunity to score when Belhadj curled a free-kick that went over the Slovenian wall before Handanovic tipped the ball.
 Slovenia's first chance on goal came in the 22nd minute In the 22nd minute, following a foul against Madjid Bougherra, Kirm fired a 35-yard shot toward Bostjan Cesar.
 Before Cesar could attempt to head the ball into the net, Chaouchi punched the ball clear.

 Slovenia vs United States